 Do you not think it strange that back pain is more prevalent in countries with more developed economies?
-We have the best access to healthcare, knowledge, drugs yet we are experiencing it more.
+We have the best access to healthcare, knowledge, and drugs yet we are experiencing it more.

 We need to ask ourselves why.

-In conclusion I think we need a fresh approach to back pain and not simply blame pain on a weak back.
+In conclusion, I think we need a fresh approach to back pain and not simply blame pain on a weak back.

-We know we think and feel about our pain can affect our pain intensity.
-It is therefore important that we educate patients on the pain science, where appropriate show them dissections so they can feel confident in the stability of their backs.
+We know what we think and feel about our pain can affect our pain intensity.
+It is therefore important that we educate patients on pain science, where appropriate show them dissections so they can feel confident in the stability of their backs.

 We should avoid language that promotes fear, guarding or increases stiff movements.

 Breathing and movement re-education is important to help them desensitise and reprogram the pain system.

 Although we should continue to treat based on large research trials it is helpful to show examples of people who have had long-term back pain who have improved WITHOUT core stability exercises.
 Video testimonials or patient focus groups can help give people hope and see how these strategies have worked for others and help people who have fears around their back and break down unhelpful belief systems which may be holding them back from recovering.